Harshit-TheCoder/CodeSolutionWebsite/public/questions/Sorting/Insertion-Sort.md

-# Insertion Sort
-Develop a Program to sort a given one dimensional array with Insertion Sort logic.
-The logic should be applicable only for integers.

-## Solutions
 ### C
 ```
-c
 #include <stdio.h>
 void insertionSort(int arr[], int n) {
     for (int i = 1; i < n; ++i) {